MihaiAlexP/crime-map/README.md

   - `npm run test` - run test with watch mode for continuous feedback
   - `npm run test-ci` - run test once

+- Compiled version available in /public.
+Open the index.html in a browser

 # A few notes:
 ## User can search with autocompletion in the Search Box
 ## User can drag the rectangle on map and it will show a markers for each crime